rochalusca/RPI_AP/README.md

 ## Uninstalling:

-* Navigate to folder, and execute
+* Navigate to folder, and execute:
 ```
    $ ./uninstall
 ```